zowe/explorer-jes/README.md

 # Configure NPM Registry

-This is required for explorer-ui-server and orion editor component because they are published only on Zowe Artifactory.
+This is required for explorer-ui-server, orion-editor-component and explorer-fvt-utilities.
+These modules are only published on Zowe Artifactory.

 ```
 npm config set registry https://zowe.jfrog.io/zowe/api/npm/npm-release